thetillhoff/workshop/docs/labs/lab_3/0_theory.md

 # Theory

-In this lab, we will learn how to create a database in AWS and how to use AWS Secrets Manager to retrieve the credentials for it.
+In this lab, you will learn how to create a database in AWS and how to use AWS Secrets Manager to retrieve the credentials for it.
-We'll also connect our locally running application to the AWS-hosted database.
+You will also connect your locally running application to the AWS-hosted database.

 ## AWS Relational Database Service (RDS)